shacker/tristano/readme.md

 # Static File Management

-`bower install` installs apps to `static/bower_components`, including foundation and angular
+`bower install` installs apps to `static/bower_components`, including bootstrap and angular

 Our own scss and js lives in `static`

-In `static/styles/sass/app.scss` we import selective bower-installed foundation components, then override with our own styles and settings, which live in the same dir.
+In `static/styles/sass/app.scss` we import selective bower-installed bootstrap components, then override with our own styles and settings, which live in the same dir.

 Compass compiles our custom scss from `static/styles/sass` to `static/styles/css`

-Thus, generated `styles/css/app.css` includes all of foundations plus our overrides.
+Thus, generated `styles/css/app.css` includes all of bootstrap plus our overrides.

 To compile, use:
 `cd tristano; compass compile`